Your 2025 Career Horoscope Is Here. Are You Ready To Pivot?

 For you Aries, 2025 marks a significant ego death as the North Node leaves your sign and moves into Pisces, activating your spirituality sector.
 After years of striving to prove yourself, you’re being invited to release the hustle mentality and focus on a more creative and healing approach to your career.

-With Neptune, the planet of illusion, entering your sign on March 30, you’ll be asked to dream up a new reality — one that centers authenticity over ambition.
+With Neptune, the planet of illusion, entering your sign on 30th March, you’ll be asked to dream up a new reality — one that centres authenticity over ambition.
 Many Aries will feel drawn to careers in healing or wellness, finding joy in helping others transform.
-Expect to explore fields like counseling, energy work or creative arts.
+Expect to explore fields like counselling, energy work or creative arts.
 The challenge will be trusting your intuition and resisting the urge to overcompensate with constant action.

 AdvertisementADVERTISEMENT

-The Pisces lunar eclipse on September 7 will illuminate the subconscious patterns that have been influencing your career decisions.
-You may find yourself recognized for a creative or intuitive project that started earlier in the year.
-And once the Virgo solar eclipse strikes on September 21, you’ll be ready to streamline your approach to work, setting practical systems in place that align with your newfound professional confidence.
+The Pisces lunar eclipse on 7th September will illuminate the subconscious patterns that have been influencing your career decisions.
+You may find yourself recognised for a creative or intuitive project that started earlier in the year.
+And once the Virgo solar eclipse strikes on 21st September, you’ll be ready to streamline your approach to work, setting practical systems in place that align with your newfound professional confidence.
 Pacing yourself and embracing a beginner’s mindset will ensure long-term success as you gear up for a productive fourth quarter.

 Taurus Sun & Rising:

-Taurus, 2025 brings major financial shifts as Uranus, the planet of surprise, temporarily leaves your sign (after a seven-year stay!) and enters Gemini on July 7, activating your sector of money and self-esteem.
-This energy urges you to think outside the box when it comes to your professional endeavors.
+Taurus, 2025 brings major financial shifts as Uranus, the planet of surprise, temporarily leaves your sign (after a seven-year stay!) and enters Gemini on 7th July, activating your sector of money and self-esteem.
+This energy urges you to think outside the box when it comes to your professional endeavours.
 Blogging, journalism, social media influencing, podcasting or any career that allows you to publicly share your voice will resonate deeply.

 Meanwhile, the North Node’s journey through Pisces this year enhances your connections with others, encouraging you to align with groups and networks that inspire you.
 Trust that stepping out of your comfort zone and embracing technology or communication-based work will yield exciting new opportunities.

 The 2025 eclipses encourage you to take bold steps in areas related to education, communication and creative self-expression.
-The Virgo lunar eclipse on March 14 helps you reflect on how your creative talents are being utilized in your career.
+The Virgo lunar eclipse on 14th March helps you reflect on how your creative talents are being utilised in your career.
 Are you fully showcasing your unique gifts, or holding back due to fear of judgment?

 AdvertisementADVERTISEMENT